Estimate Time7 min

 3. Whenever possible, stay in-network.
 It’s most cost-effective to have health care coverage where your preferred providers are part of that plan’s network.
 If you go outside the network, you’ll likely pay a considerably higher out-of-pocket price.
 Before making appointments with new providers, confirm that they are in-network.
 This is especially important if you have a chronic condition and may be referred to specialists, says Isgur.
 “You might have 5, 10, or even 20 years of going to that doctor,” he says.
 If they’re out-of-network, those costs will quickly add up.

-4. Consider an HSA: If you’re enrolled in an HSA-eligible health plan, you may be able to contribute pre-tax dollars to a health savings account (HSA).
+4. Consider an HSA.
+If you’re enrolled in an HSA-eligible, high-deductible health plan, you may be able to contribute pre-tax dollars to a health savings account (HSA).
 That money can be used for dozens of qualified medical expenses that range from acupuncture to X-rays.
-One big advantage of an HSA is that there isn’t a time limit on when you must spend the cash, says James O’Keefe, vice president of the retail HSA group at Fidelity Investments.
+One big advantage of an HSA is that there isn’t a time limit on when you must spend the cash.
 You can pay for current expenses or use the money as a cushion for future needs, such as covering the sky-high medical costs that can arise during retirement.
 In addition, you can be reimbursed for qualified medical expenses that occurred weeks, months, years, and even decades past if you keep those receipts.

 Potential HSA benefits:

-• If your health plan and HSA is through your employer, the money will stay with you even if you switch jobs
+• If your health plan and HSA are through your employer, the money will stay with you even if you switch jobs.

-If you're 55 or older during the tax year, you may be able to make a catch-up contribution, up to $1,000 per year.
-Your spouse, if age 55 or older, could also make a catch-up contribution, but will need to open their own HSA.
+If you're 55 or older and not enrolled in Medicare during the tax year, you may be able to make a catch-up contribution, up to $1,000 per year.
+Your spouse, if age 55 or older and not enrolled in Medicare, could also make a catch-up contribution, but will need to open their own HSA.

 Read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts

-5. Capitalize on a health care FSA: A flexible spending account (FSA) allows you to set aside pre-tax money to pay for qualified medical expenses, helping you to save an amount equal to the taxes you would have paid.
-Like an HSA, FSA dollars can be used for a wide array of purchases, including prescriptions, co-pays, sunscreen, and heating pads.
-In 2023, eligible employees are each allowed to set aside up to $3,050 to cover qualified expenses.
+5. Capitalize on a health care FSA.
+A flexible spending account (FSA) allows you to set aside pre-tax money to pay for qualified medical expenses, helping you to save an amount equal to the taxes you would have paid.
+Like an HSA, FSA dollars can be used for a wide array of purchases, including prescriptions, co-pays, bandages, and crutches.
+In 2024, eligible employees are each allowed to set aside up to $3,200 to cover qualified expenses.

 FSAs come with nuances, however.
-While some plans give you a grace period of extra time to spend the money or allow you to carryover up to $610 in 2023, many are considered “use it or lose it.”
+While some plans give you a grace period of extra time to spend the money or allow you to carry over up to $640 from 2024 to 2025, many are considered “use it or lose it.”
 That means you must spend the money within the plan year, or it’s forfeited.

 Typically, you can’t save in an FSA and an HSA in the same year.
-But if you have an HSA-eligible health plan, your employer may offer a limited expense health care FSA, which lets you put aside pre-tax money for eligible dental and vision expenses.
+But if you have an HSA-eligible health plan, your employer may offer a limited purpose FSA, which lets you put aside pre-tax money for eligible dental and vision expenses.

 6. Make the most of all employer benefits.
 In many cases, employers provide health-related perks that go far beyond expected care.
 For instance, you may be eligible for nutritional coaching, gym membership reimbursement, or free mental health services.
 “Everyone should take a second look at all the benefits available to them.
 There's potentially a lot to take advantage of,” says Isgur.
 “There are many different health-related benefits that sometimes have a low utilization because people don't know about them.”